 So, what do you do?
 What do I do, for that matter?

 - Only download from sites you trust.
 Knowing who to trust is a difficult problem.
 My recommendation is to avoid downloading from third parties.
-If a piece of software is created by XYZ corp, then download it directly from XYZ corp’s website.
+If a piece of software is created by XYZ corporation, download it directly from XYZ corporation’s website.
 If it’s available directly from the creator, there’s no reason to get it anywhere else.
-Avoid “download sites” if at all possible.
+Avoid download sites if at all possible.

 - Only download from companies you trust.
-A variation on the previous point.
 Even if you do download directly from the creator’s website, not all creators are ethical or above-board.
-If you’ve not heard of the company before, it’s worth a quick search to see if other people have experienced problems.
-Much free software is “free” because it’s loaded with PUPs, for example.
+If you’ve not heard of the company before, it’s worth a search to see if other people have experienced problems.
+A lot of free software is “free” because it’s loaded with PUPs, for example.
 It might be legal, but it can certainly be annoying.

 - Scan your download.
 This is the easy one.
-Anti-malware tools can easily and quickly scan a file, or a download, and tell you whether or not it contains any known viruses.
+Anti-malware tools can easily and quickly scan a downloaded file and tell you whether or not it contains any known viruses.
 Make sure to keep your virus program, and its database, up to date.

 - Back up.
-Even though you might trust what you’ve just downloaded, prepare for the worst anyway.
+Even though you may trust what you’ve just downloaded, prepare for the worst anyway.
 Assume that what you’re about to install will cause your machine to crash and become unbootable.
 Would you lose important data?
-Then you better make sure that’s backed up first.
+Then you better make sure it’s backed up first.